 And Everton Football Club?
 Well, it may still win in extra time.
-The club has recently announced that, pressing onward with modernising the Everton brand, its new crest is to be designed by Liverpool-based group Kenyon Fraser – in consultation with the fans.
+The club has recently announced that pressing onward with modernising the Everton brand, its new crest is to be designed by Liverpool-based group Kenyon Fraser – in consultation with the fans.

-Though the club had quite properly consulted fans and shareholders during the first attempt at rebranding, it lost its nerve when response to the proposed new logo turned out to be negative.
+Though the club had quite properly consulted fans and shareholders during the first attempt at rebranding, it lost its nerve when the response to the proposed new logo turned out to be negative.